ufs-community/ufs-mrweather-app/docs/UsersGuide/source/glossary.rst

       The GFDL Finite-Volume Cubed-Sphere Dynamical Core (FV3) is a scalable and flexible dynamical core capable of both hydrostatic and non-hydrostatic atmospheric simulations.

+   GRIB2
+      The second version of the World Meterological Organization's (WMO) standard for distributing gridded data.

    NCEP
       National Centers for Environmental Prediction, an arm of the National Weather Service.